mmbman/Katagiri/1984-05-24-Awakening-of-Faith-Talk-13.md

 The next moment if you wake up from the sleep, very naturally that is [escape from] sleep, so-called ignorance.
 Because, the waves come to be calm, and [we] return to normal situation of the water.
 So, very naturally, *wa go* “peaceful together” means always show one act in a moment.
 At that time, the whole world becomes red or blue.
 [The] same base, so next moment, basically always that is pure water.
 So if you make the red ink, simultaneously it becomes red, next moment you can be blue.
 Red ink doesn’t stay long.
 It melts into the water and disappears, is dissipated, melted away.
 So, red ink comes into, it doesn’t stay long, and melted away.
 Next moment, you can put the blue, and melted away.
 But, when you put the blue ink, immediately it’s influencing, so-called “watering”.
 Watering, influencing.
 But even the result, so-called “watering”, by which people are influenced, all that is melted away, into the water, and becomes pure water.
 So, next moment, you put the blue.
 Something like this.

 So that is *samsara* and also absolute truth are interconnected, interacting, like this.
 That is called “diffuses harmoniously with birth and death”, *samsara*.
-That is characteristic of *tathagatagarbha*, and also *storehouse consciousness*, psychologically.
+That is characteristic of *tathāgatagarbha*, and also *storehouse consciousness*, psychologically.

 #### 38:52

 Okay.
-I want to say a little bit about the absolute and the *tathagatagarbha*... something like this...
+I want to say a little bit about the absolute and the *tathāgatagarbha*... something like this...

 Let’s imagine a guitar instrument.
 In terms of the absolute, guitar is not a particular being, it is just a being, the same as other beings.
 So, you can’t put a certain name on it; [it’s] just a being.
 In terms of the universal point of view, it’s just a being.
 So, that is the absolute, or truth, you can say.
 But on the other hand, this oneness, so-called “just a being”, is something difficult to understand, because it’s vague.
 So, very naturally, what we can see is individual beings, individual *particular* beings: tables, the guitars, and the altar, and the floors, like this.
 That is the world we can contact with, you know, with our consciousness.
 That’s all.
 So very naturally, with our consciousness, it’s impossible to know “just a being”, as one.
 So, very naturally, we can see [...] the limits of the truth, limits of being as one, manifested in each individual being.
 Trees, birds, guitars.
 That’s why we put the name on it, so-called “guitar”, and through the guitar we can find being as a one.

-So, very naturally, guitar is *tathagatagarbha*.
-Guitar as a whole is *tathagatagarbha*.
-But a guitar as a *tathagatagarbha* is different [from] being as one.
+So, very naturally, guitar is *tathāgatagarbha*.
+Guitar as a whole is *tathāgatagarbha*.
+But a guitar as a *tathāgatagarbha* is different [from] being as one.
 Do you understand that one?
-And then, next moment, *tathagatagarbha*, the so-called guitar, starts to work.
+And then, next moment, *tathāgatagarbha*, the so-called guitar, starts to work.
 At that time, it makes sound.
 That is *samsara*.
 If you touch, that is a string, and if you touch the string then the guitar starts to move.
 The guitar as a whole starts to move, and that makes a sound.
 This is called *samsara*.

 But, simultaneously, the strings are getting calm and [becoming] quiet.
 But even though it becomes quiet, I don’t think sound disappears.
-Still, guitar as a *tathagatagarbha* still has great capability to work, to move, making a sound.
+Still, guitar as a *tathāgatagarbha* still has great capability to work, to move, making a sound.
 Even though [there is] no sound, it doesn’t mean sound disappears.
 No. Still sound is there.
 The voice or sound of the guitar is constantly there.
 So next moment, if you touch it, sound comes up.

 So there are life and death, affirmative and negative.
-Affirmative means when you touch the guitar, *tathagatagarbha* starts to work: move, and then make a sound.
+Affirmative means when you touch the guitar, *tathāgatagarbha* starts to work: move, and then make a sound.
 That is affirmative.
 You can see, you can hear.
-But next moment, you have to understand *tathagatagarbha* which doesn’t work.
+But next moment, you have to understand *tathāgatagarbha* which doesn’t work.
 [That] means it’s quiet.
-But even though *tathagatagarbha* becomes quiet, making no sound, it doesn’t mean no sound.
+But even though *tathāgatagarbha* becomes quiet, making no sound, it doesn’t mean no sound.
 Still, there is the possibility of sound there.
 So, very naturally, that is the possibility of the sound which doesn’t appear, [which] means [the]  negative.
 So always negative, affirmative there.
 Life and death.
 Happy or not happy.

  So when you feel happy, that is *samsara* world.